-The whenua, also known as the placenta or afterbirth, is another very important part of ensuring pēpi is nurtured during hapūtanga.
-During those 9 months, the whenua transfers both food and oxygen from māmā to pēpi.
-It also transfers all the paru, or waste, that pēpi produces for mum to get rid of.
+Te whenua is the placenta or afterbirth.
+When you are hapū the whenua transfers kai and oxygen from māmā to pēpi.
+It also transfers all the paru or waste pēpi produces for mum to get rid of.

-A short while after pēpi is born, the whenua will follow.
-Maternity staff will examine it carefully to check that it’s fully intact.
-This is very important as it ensure mum’s wellbeing.
-If pieces are missing and remain within the whare tangata, this can cause an infection.
+When you have a baby, the whenua also comes out.
+Maternity staff will examine it carefully to check it’s fully intact.
+This is very important, because if pieces remain in the whare tangata, they can cause infection.

 Like the pito, whānau often bury the whenua.